LandRegistry/land-registry-elements/README.md

 - Icons not showing
 - Grid demos not showing
 - Additional gov.uk examples need building out (Assuming we want to replicate the whole thing - or do we just link through to the real one?)
+- Now that pages are first class components, we need a way of separating them out on the index page

 ### Considerations
 - Do we really need to replicate the gov uk pattern demos?
 Maybe they should just be simplified versions of them, and link to the original for the advice - thereby avoiding maintenance for us